Pre-Employment Transition Services

 This form can be completed by anyone – student, parent, a medical provider, and others, etc. Often referrals are made by local school staff with parental consent at the time of a student’s IEP or 504 annual meeting.
 This is part of how DORS and the local school systems work together toward the best possible post-school outcomes for students.

-Pre-ETS Intake Meetings
+3. Pre-ETS Service Agreement Meetings

 Contacts